 A keto and low carb recipe for homemade Cadbury creme eggs!
 Made with just 4 ingredients, these creme eggs are a gooey white and yellow filling, covered in sugar free chocolate!
 The perfect homemade Easter candy recipe!

-Pick your jaws off the ground and get ready to save tons of money, by making your own homemade creme eggs…with a diet-friendly twist!
+Pick your jaws off the ground and get ready to save tons of money, by making your own homemade cream eggs…with a diet-friendly twist!

 I think it is safe to say when it comes to Easter eggs and Easter candy, Creme eggs are a universal favorite.

 What’s not to love about them?
 A gooey creamy filling replicating an egg (white and yellow) all covered in chocolate.